mattcg/language-tags/README.md

 #### tag.errors() ####

 Returns an array of `Error` objects if the tag is invalid.
 The `message` property of each is readable and helpful enough for UI output.
-The `code` property can be check against the `Tag.ERR_*` constants.
+The `code` property can be checked against the `Tag.ERR_*` constants.

 #### tag.format() ####